joshualevineit/first-virtual-machine/README.md

 </p>

 <h1>How to create your first Virtual Machine in Azure</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation steps of creating and launching our first virtual machine in Azure.<br />

 <h2>Video Demonstration</h2>